getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 * **Improved Admin ACL**: Full CRUD support for users and pages.
 * **Improved Media Support**: Support `webp` image format, lazy loading and more.
 * **Improved Caching**: New `{% cache %}` tag and improved performance especially in admin.
+* **XSS Detection in Forms**: Forms will not submit if potential XSS is detected in them.
+Check the [documentation](/forms/forms/form-options#xss-checks) on how to disable the checks.
 * **Better Debugging Tools**: [Clockwork](https://underground.works/clockwork/) integration, Twig profiling and support for [Tideways XHProf](https://github.com/tideways/php-xhprof-extension) PHP Extension for performance profiling.

 !!!! **IMPORTANT:** For most people, Grav 1.7 should be a simple upgrade without any issues, but like any upgrade, it is recommended to **take a backup** of your site and **test the upgrade in a testing environment** before upgrading your live site.